Table of Contents

 • one hot water meter per apartment

-2. Meter Connection
+2. Meter Connections

 The diagrams below also apply to other types of boilers than a heat pump (wood, gas, etc.).